The story

 The farm

-The mine still exists, it passes under the fig tree, then feeds the current well, and under the kitchen of the "Pool" accommodation, then under the swimming pool.
-It can be reached by a staircase leading to a hammerstone regulating the flow of the old washhouse, the mention "1932 AE" is inscribed there.
-Today, this staircase leads to the technical room of the swimming pool.
+The mine still exists.
+It passes under the large fig tree then supplies the current well opposite the housing of the center, passes under the kitchen of the housing swimming pool, then under the swimming pool.
+It can be accessed by a staircase leading to a hammerstone regulating the flow of the old washhouse.
+The mention "1932 AE" appears there.

 The name of the Mas